es-j3/FreeBSD-GamingSetup/Readme.md

 ```
 Pros: Windows Game Support is good

+Cons: Slightly worse performance compared to Proton (you can switch to it, if you want)
-Cons: March 2024 build of Steam, not sure how long that'll last
+~~March 2024 build of Steam, not sure how long that'll last~~ As of 23 April 2025, Steam now works under Wine

 #### steam-bottler
 > Expect some bias, because this is my project!